firebase/flutterfire/packages/firebase_vertexai/firebase_vertexai/README.md

 ## Usage

-To start use this plugin, please visit the [Storage Usage documentation](https://firebase.google.com/docs/vertex-ai/text-gen-from-text?platform=flutter)
+To start use this plugin, please visit the [Text only prompt documentation](https://firebase.google.com/docs/vertex-ai/text-gen-from-text?platform=flutter)

 ## Issues and feedback